zipwith/funlangs/README.md

 # funlangs
 Code samples for Functional Languages

+* Week 8

+  - `Relabel.lhs`: Example programs implementing a tree-relabeling process in a purely functional style, including both a direct version and an alternative that uses a monad to hide some of the underlying plumbing.
+See comments in file for changes to make if you want to use this file with GHC.

+  - `RelabelTrans.lhs`: An extension of `Relabel.lhs` that uses
+    monad transformers to build a suitable monad instead of a custom-built monad.

+  - `State.lhs`: A simple state monad library.

 * Week 7

   - `game.lhs`: The simple guessing game developed in class at